alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_node_js.md

 Replace "SERVICE NAME" in the above code with the exact name of the PostgreSQL service you created.
 The ``getServiceURL`` function returns a connection string which includes the username and password required to connect to the database.

-Further information can be found on:
+Further information can be found in:

 - the Cloud Foundry [community `cf env` page](https://github.com/cloudfoundry-community/node-cfenv/blob/master/README.md) [external link]
 - the Cloud Foundry [documentation on environment variables](https://docs.run.pivotal.io/devguide/deploy-apps/environment-variable.html) [external link]